 - Adams KW, Cooper GM.
 Rapid turnover of Mcl-1 couples translation to cell survival and apoptosis.
 J Biol Chem.
 2007;282:6192-6200.

 - Daley GQ, Van Etten RA, Baltimore D. Induction of chronic myelogenous leukemia in mice by the P210bcr/abl gene of

 the Philadelphia chromosome.
 Science.
 1990;247:824-830.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Myeloid Leukemia V.4.2018 – January 28, 2018. ©National Comprehensive Cancer Network, Inc. 2018.
+- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Myeloid Leukemia V.1.2022. ©National Comprehensive Cancer Network, Inc. 2021.
 All rights reserved.
-Accessed April 17, 2018.
+Accessed January 2, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-The National Comprehensive Cancer Network makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.